Financial Aid at MCLA

 You may want to also explore these additional resources, as well as other scholarships.

 Once you're an MCLA student, you can defray costs by applying for scholarships specific to your level or course of study.
+The 2014-2015 Scholarship Brochure will be available in March 2014.

 You may be asked to verify the accuracy of your information by providing documents such as an IRS Tax Return Summary.
 Print, complete, and mail or fax (413.662.5105) requested forms to the Financial Aid office.